 Partho Sen-Gupta is a film writer and director.
-Born in Mumbai, he worked as Art Director and Production Designer on feature films, TV series and commercials in India.
+Born in Mumbai, they worked as art director and production designer on feature films, TV series and commercials in India.
 Partho is a post-graduate in Film Direction from LA FEMIS film school in Paris.

 Partho has worked on the MA Screen (Directing) team at AFTRS as an external assessor since 2019.
-He is in development of his fourth feature film.
+They are in development of their fourth feature film.